MTstateIntroStats/IntroStatTextbook/docs/01-intro-to-data.md

 Two hundred observations were randomly sampled from the High School and Beyond survey, a survey conducted on high school seniors by the National Center of Education Statistics.
 Of interest is the proportion of students at each of the two types of school, `public` and `privaate`.

-We use the `table` command to tabulate how many of each type of school are in the dataset.
+We use the `table` command to tabulate how many of each type of school are in the data set.
 Notice that the same result is produced by the `$` command with `table` and the chaining syntax done with `%>%`.

 <div style="float: left; width: 49.5%;">